internationaltouch/internationaltouch.github.io/_position_description/coaching-commission/chair.md

 ## Primary Objectives of the Position

-The Event Commission Chair plays a lead role in facilitating/leading FIT events, including FIT World Cups or Club Championships, and regionally controlled International Championships.
+The Coaching Commission Chair plays a lead role in the ongoing development of Touch globally, with a commitment to continuous development and innovation in the coaching programs and approaches that are facilitated and delivered by FIT to Member Associations (National Touch Associations (NTAs)).

-The position works closely with Member Associations (National Touch Associations (NTAs)) by providing expert advice, and facilitating networking opportunities to share ideas and experiences.
-The Event Commission Chair also works in close collaboration with NTA Event managers to ensure the most up to date methods of staging events are utilised.
+The position works closely with NTAs to progress coaching development within their respective region by providing expert advice, FIT endorsed courses, programs and resources, and facilitating networking opportunities to share ideas and experiences.

+The Coaching Commission consists of the Chair and a maximum of 10 members (2 maximum per region), representing the FIT regional structure.

-The Event Commission Chair is responsible for:
+The Coaching Commission is responsible for setting global standards that underpin:

-a.
-Setting global standards for:
-    - Event education programs.
+-   Coaching education programs.
-    - Event competencies.
+-   Coaching competencies.
-    - Event assessments.
+-   Coaching assessments.
-    - Event performance and appointments.
+-   Coaching performance and appointments.
-b.
-Making recommendations to the FIT Board regarding event proposals (including requests for the sanction of FIT endorsed Test matches and FIT Event Classification), education programs, and seminars for NTAs.

-The position of FIT Event Commission Chair is a voluntary position.
+The position of FIT Coaching Commission Chair is a voluntary position.

 ## Length of Term

-The Event Commission Chair shall be appointed from the date of appointment to one month after the next election of Board members at the World Cup (approximately four year cycle).
-In the event that the FIT Board does not appoint an Event Commission Chair prior to the expiry of the individual term of appointment, the FIT Event Commission Chair may continue in office past the expiry date of appointment to maintain continuity of service until the FIT Board makes new appointments.
+The Coaching Commission Chair shall be appointed from the date of appointment to one month after the next election of Board members at the World Cup (approximately four year cycle).
+In the event that the FIT Board does not appoint the FIT Coaching Commission Chair and Members prior to the expiry of their individual terms of appointment, the Chair and Members may continue in office past the expiry date of appointment to maintain continuity of service until the FIT Board makes new appointments.

 Appointments made during the four year cycle and between Annual General Meetings will conclude as per the timeframe detailed above.

 ## Meetings and Time Commitment

-The Event Commission Chair may be required to spend an estimated 10 hours per month carrying out the position and undertaking responsibilities, however this may vary subject to particular activities, events and tournaments that may occur from time to time.
+The Coaching Commission Chair may be required to spend an estimated 15 hours per month carrying out the position and undertaking responsibilities, however this may vary subject to particular activities, events and tournaments that may occur from time to time.

 Annual activities and time commitment include the following.